Marco Donadel

-Marco Donadel (born 21 April 1983) is an Italian football coach and a former midfielder.
-He is currently the head coach of Major League Soccer club CF Montréal.
+Marco Donadel (born 21 April 1983) is an Italian football coach and a former midfielder who was most recently the head coach of Major League Soccer club CF Montréal.

 Club career

 Milan

 Donadel is a youth product of Milan, playing for the youth side between 1998 and 2002, winning the Torneo di Viareggio in 1999 and 2001 before being promoted to the senior side.
 On 4 March 2001, he made his debut for Milan, coming on as a substitute for Andres Guglielminpietro in the 78th minute of a home Serie A game against Parma.
 The following season, he made his debut appearances in the UEFA Cup and Coppa Italia.

 Having made just 4 appearances for the senior squad of Milan, Donadel was loaned out to Lecce in July 2002.

 In June 2003 Donadel was sold to Parma in a co-ownership deal for €2 million. (with 50% rights of Roberto Massaro was purchased by Milan for €2 million) The deal made Milan making a profit of €3.897 million.
 In June 2004 Milan bought back 50% rights of Donadel for €800,000 in a four-year contract (Milan booked the contract value of Donadel was €4 million instead of €1.6 million, thus receiving €1.2 million financial income instead of costing Milan to write down the value of retaining 50% registration rights for €1.2 million.)
 In 2004–05 season Donadel was loaned to Sampdoria for free and finally Fiorentina in January 2005, for €200,000.